kadirpekel/algorig/README.md

 Confirmed at round: 6054
 ```

-Perfect shot, you just interacted with your contract deployed on the blockchain.
-Now let's test what happens when we send an incorrect parameter to our contract.
+Perfect!
+You just interacted with your contract deployed on the blockchain.
+Now let's see what happens when we send a different parameter to our contract.

 ```bash